Illustration of three smiling trees with faces, surrounded by small plants.

-Here’s the quiet reality of recycling that rarely gets said out loud:
+Here’s the reality of recycling that we don’t always talk about:

-If no one uses recycled paper, recycling stops working.
+If no one uses recycled materials, recycling stops.

-Recycling isn’t magic.
-It’s a loop.
-And loops only keep moving when there’s demand for the things made from recycled material.
-If people avoid paper completely or only buy “fresh” paper stock, the recycled pulp has nowhere to go.
-It backs up in the system, becomes “contaminated,” and eventually gets sent to the landfill anyway.
+Recycling isn’t magic, it only happens when there’s demand for the things made from recycled material.
+If people avoided paper completely or only bought ”fresh” paper stock all that well intentioned recycling backs up in the system, eventually becomes “contaminated,” and gets sent to the landfill.

-When you send a recycled card and recycle it again later, you’re not being wasteful.
+When you use a recycled card or sticker or Calendar you’re not being wasteful.
 You’re actively supporting the system that prevents waste in the first place.

 A recycled greeting card is one simple, sweet way to keep that loop turning.